 This is the total number of tokens that are currently in and out of circulation.
-This number does not include any tokens that have been burned or destroyed by blockchain projects.
+This number does not include any burned or destroyed tokens.

 Blockchain projects use different model types as it relates to the economics of their tokens.
 These are some of the more common tokenomic models you’ll find in the crypto world.

-The inflationary model does not have a hard cap on the number of tokens that will be created.
+The inflationary model does not have a hard cap on the number of created tokens.
 That means there can be an infinite number of tokens.
 These types of projects simply generate more tokens anytime they feel the need.

-Bitcoin is defined as a deflationary crypto since its tokens are hard-capped.
+Bitcoin is a deflationary crypto since its tokens are hard-capped.
 Only a certain number of tokens (BTC) will ever exist.